 Remember that when we are surrounded by people who think life sucks and everything goes wrong, we eventually start thinking the same way.

 And because we start thinking that life sucks, guess what?

 Our minds start to subconsciously look for evidence to prove our point and before we know it, life does begin to suck.

 Don’t you feel heavy, icky and sad?
 And when you feel this way, how do you react to the events and people around you?

-Some truly toxic people and relationships leave you with no choice but to walk away.
+Some truly toxic people and relationships (abusers and abusive relationships, for example) leave you with no choice but to walk away.

 Letting go is tough.
 Walking away hurts.
 But sometimes, they need to be done for the sake of everyone involved.

 We don’t want toxic people in our lives not because we’re quitters or we don’t know how to fight for the people we love but simply because, as Nishan Panwar said, “one of the simplest ways to stay happy is to just let go of the things that make you sad.”

 Finally, as Jim Rohn said, “You are the average of the five people you spend the most time with.“

 So, looking at the people you spend the most time with, do you like the kind of person you are?